tomquirk/linkedin-api/README.md

 ---

+## Installation

 > [!IMPORTANT]
 > This library is not officially supported by LinkedIn.
-Using it might violate LinkedIn's Terms of Service.
+Using this might violate LinkedIn's Terms of Service.
 Use it at your own risk.

-## Installation

 > [!NOTE]
 > Python >= 3.8 required